-- 1. First to second year retention performance exceeded the Year 5 target by 5.0 percentage points. - 2.
-Same institution graduation rate exceeded the Year 5 target by 2.2 percentage points. - 3.
-Program completers at the Associate degree level improved from 62.1% of the baseline in Year 4 to 95.0% of the baseline in Year 5.
-The college's Year 5 target on this measure was exceeded by 36.6 percentage points. - 4.
-The college's award productivity ratio improved from 0.33 in Year 4 to 0.39 in Year 5, and surpassed the reporting year target.
+- 1. First to second year retention performance exceeded the Year 6 target by 2.8 percentage points. - 2.
+Same institution graduation rate exceeded the Year 6 target by 17.9 percentage points. - 3.
+Program completers at the Associate degree level exceeded the Year 6 target by 1.9 percentage points. - 4.
+The college's award productivity ratio improved from 0.39 in Year 5 to 0.41 in Year 6 and surpassed the reporting year target.